worldcat

 The International Federation of Library Associations and Institutions (IFLA) is a global organization representing libraries and information services.
 It works to promote high standards in library and information services, encourages international cooperation, and advocates for libraries worldwide.
 IFLA provides a platform for professionals to share knowledge and develop best practices.

-The Library has partnered with OCLC, the world’s largest provider of research and library services, to implement the cloud-based WorldCat Library Management System (WMS), becoming the first library in Spain, one of the first in Europe, and the first Business School library in Europe to adopt this advanced technology.
-OCLC is a nonprofit membership organization that supports over 72,000 libraries in 170 countries by offering services to locate, acquire, catalog, lend, and manage materials, while also fostering innovation in access to global information and reducing library costs.
+The Library partnered with OCLC, the world’s largest provider of library services, to implement the cloud-based WorldCat Management System (WMS), becoming the first library in Spain and the first business school library in Europe to adopt it.
+OCLC supports thousands of libraries worldwide in managing and sharing resources efficiently.

 Our Library is a member of The Academic Libraries Network REBIUN.
 The primary objective is to provide a REBIUN stable body representing all Spanish university libraries.
 Among the highlights REBIUN provides: raising the level of services and library infrastructure through cooperation, conducting cooperative actions that benefit users of Spanish university libraries, maintaining contacts with various agencies, and encouraging exchange and staff training.